jazracherif/audacity_sdcnd/LaneDetectionP1/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[solidWhiteCurve]: ./test_images_out/solidWhiteCurve.jpg "Result"
+[solidWhiteRight]: ./test_images_out/solidWhiteRight.jpg "Result"
+[solidYellowCurve]: ./test_images_out/solidYellowCurve.jpg "Result"
+[solidYellowCurve2]: ./test_images_out/solidYellowCurve2.jpg "Result"
+[solidYellowLeft]: ./test_images_out/solidYellowLeft.jpg "Result"
+[whiteCarLaneSwitch]: ./test_images_out/whiteCarLaneSwitch.jpg "Result"

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Description of the pipeline

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps:
+1. Extract the Grayscale version of the image
+2. Perform a Gaussian Blur with a kernel
+3. Run the Canny Detection Algorithm
+4. Cut to the region of interest based on the height and width values
+5. Run the Hough Transform
+6. Final Cut of the region of interset.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Please Find below the example pipeline for each of the pictures:

+#solidWhiteCurve.jpg
+![alt text][solidWhiteCurve]

+#solidWhiteRight.jpg
+![alt text][solidWhiteRight]

+#solidYellowCurve.jpg
+![alt text][solidYellowCurve]

+#solidYellowCurve2.jpg
+![alt text][solidYellowCurve2]

+#solidYellowLeft.jpg
+![alt text][solidYellowLeft]

+#whiteCarLaneSwitch.jpg
-![alt text][image1]
+![alt text][whiteCarLaneSwitch]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with current pipeline

 One potential shortcoming would be what would happen when ...